Sandeep-Bansal1/heart_disease/README.md

 ## Proposed Methodology of Modeling:
 - Logistic regression is one such regression algorithm which can be used for performing classification problems.
 It calculates the probability that a given value belongs to a specific class.
 If the probability is more than 50%, it assigns the value in that particular class else if the probability is less than 50%, the value is assigned to the other class.
 Therefore, we can say that logistic regression acts as a binary classifier.
-- For this project we will calculate the probability that a patient has diabetes which will be labeled the dependent variable.
+- For this project we will calculate the probability that a patient has CHD which will be labeled the dependent variable.
 0 = Not risk for CHD, 1 = Patient Risk for CHD
 ---
 ## Results and Primary Findings:
  ---